 The real reason that we are scared to invest in real estate is we don’t have a crystal ball

-And it’s a common misunderstanding that we need to know what will happen in the future to successfully invest in real estate.
+However, it’s a common misunderstanding that we need to know what will happen in the future to successfully invest in real estate.
+And, when we invest the right way, there are good deals in every market and at every time, even during market crash as I explain here.

-And that is because we think of real estate as buying a property and hoping that is will experience market appreciation.
+Instead they invest for appreciation.
+In fact, most novice investors think of real estate investing as buying a property and hoping that is will experience market appreciation.
 So that when we sell it is the future, we will make money based on the increased market value of the property.

 Sometimes this works out well.
 And sometimes it doesn’t.